Aarhus: Climate

 Aarhus has a temperate oceanic climate (Köppen: Cfb) and the weather is constantly influenced by major weather systems from all four ordinal directions, resulting in unstable conditions throughout the year.
 Temperature varies a great deal across the seasons with a mild spring in April and May, warmer summer months from June to August, frequently rainy and windy autumn months in October and September and cooler winter months, often with frost and occasional snow, from December to March.
-The city centre experiences the same climatic effects as other larger cities with higher wind speeds, more fog, less precipitation and higher temperatures than the surrounding, open land.
+The city centre experiences the same climatic effects as other larger cities, with higher wind speeds, more fog, less precipitation and higher temperatures than the surrounding, open land.

-Western winds from the Atlantic and North Sea are dominant resulting in more precipitation in western Denmark.
+Western winds from the Atlantic and North Sea are dominant, resulting in more precipitation in western Denmark.
 In addition, Jutland rises sufficiently in the centre to lift air to higher, colder altitudes contributing to increased precipitation in eastern Jutland.
 Combined, these factors make east and south Jutland comparatively wetter than other parts of the country.
 Average temperature over the year is 8.43 °C with February being the coldest month (0.1 C) and August the warmest (15.9 C).
 Temperatures in the sea can reach 17–22 C in June to August, but it is not uncommon for beaches to register 25 C locally.

-The geography in the area affects the local climate of the city with the Aarhus Bay imposing a temperate effect on the low-lying valley floor where central Aarhus is located.
-Brabrand Lake to the west further contributes to this effect and as a result, the valley has a comparably mild, temperate climate.
-The sandy ground on the valley floor dries up quickly after winter and warms faster in the summer than the surrounding hills of moist-retaining boulder clay.
-These conditions affect crops and plants that often bloom 1–2 weeks earlier in the valley than on the northern and southern hillsides.
+The geography in the area affects the local climate of the city, with the Aarhus Bay imposing a temperate effect on the low-lying valley floor where central Aarhus is located.
+Brabrand Lake to the west, further contributes to this effect and as a result, the valley has a comparably mild, temperate climate.
+The sandy ground of the valley floor dries up quickly after winter and warms faster in the summer than the surrounding hills of moist-retaining boulder clay.
+These conditions affect crops and plants that often bloom 1–2 weeks earlier in the valley, than on the northern and southern hillsides.

 Because of the northern latitude, the number of daylight hours varies considerably between summer and winter.
-On the summer solstice, the sun rises at 04:26 and sets at 21:58, providing 17 hours 32 minutes of daylight.
-On the winter solstice, it rises at 08:37 and sets at 15:39 with 7 hours and 2 minutes of daylight.
-The difference in length of days and nights between summer and winter solstices is 10 hours and 30 minutes.
+On summer solstice, the sun rises at 04:26 and sets at 21:58, providing 17 hours 32 minutes of daylight.
+On winter solstice, it rises at 08:37 and sets at 15:39, with 7 hours and 2 minutes of daylight.
+The difference in length of days and nights between summer and winter solstice is 10 hours and 30 minutes.